Myolnir/myolnir.github.io/_posts/2016-05-25-spring-config-server.md

 tags: [ 'tutorial', 'spring', 'documentation', 'cloud' ]
 ---

-# How to create a cloud server to retrieve your configuration from it

 When you work in a microservice environment, the configuration of all your microservices could be turned a little bit tricky, for solve this, spring provide us an infraestructure to manage all our application.